How to Measure Audience Engagement, and Then Increase It

 1. Plan your engagement metrics

-- Content engagement: Track interactions that attendees have with the presenter (like polls, surveys, and questions), with the content (like saved slides and notes taken), and with each other (like discussions) to measure contributions.
+• Content engagement: Track interactions that attendees have with the presenter (like polls, surveys, and questions), with the content (like saved slides and notes taken), and with each other (like discussions) to measure contributions.

-- Resources: Measure engagement with supplemental content, like the agenda or downloadable resources, to assess the usefulness of materials
+• Resources: Measure engagement with supplemental content, like the agenda or downloadable resources, to assess the usefulness of materials

 With today’s virtual and hybrid event platforms with built-in analytics, it’s easier than ever to track every interaction.
-Powerful meeting tools like Array provide an influx of useful data, allowing organizers and sponsors to improve event effectiveness, smooth out attendee experience, and measure their success.
+Powerful meeting tools like Array provide an influx of useful data, allowing organizers and sponsors to improve meeting effectiveness, smooth out attendee experience, and measure their success.

 2. Gather audience responses

 Pre-event surveys let you engage your audience from the moment they sit down, before the event begins.
-Survey responses can be a springboard as you start your event; responses inform speakers on the audience’s topic knowledge and interest and gather useful data for business decisions.
+Survey responses can be a springboard as you start your meeting; responses inform speakers on the audience’s topic knowledge and interest and gather useful data for business decisions.

-During the event, interactive engagement strategies like digitally managed Q&As, polls, and surveys encourage attendees to participate while also helping you collect opinions and address inquiries.
+During the meeting, interactive engagement strategies like digitally managed Q&As, polls, and surveys encourage attendees to participate while also helping you collect opinions and address inquiries.
 The more engaged your audience is, the more likely they are to retain information from the presentation.

 3. Leverage gamification